jackson211/jacksonshi-blog/data/blog/leetcode/leetcode-merge-k-sorted-lists.md

 ## Solution

-The intuitive approach is to turning the problem into merge two lists, then append to a finial result list.
+The intuitive approach is to turn the problem into merge two lists, then append to a final result list.

 Merge two lists: